 Using Medicare And Medicaid for Rehab

-Medicare and Medicaid are both federal programs implemented on the state level, so whether or not they pay for drug rehab depends on the state.
-For most states, Medicare and Medicaid can offer some assistance.
+Medicare and Medicaid are both federal programs implemented at the state level, so whether or not they pay for drug rehab depends on the state.
+Medicare and Medicaid can offer some assistance to most states.